enze-chen/enze-chen.github.io/index.markdown

 #### Recent news 📰

-* 2024/12: In keeping with my tradition of writing guides about some of the less-discussed-yet-important logistical stuff, [here are some thoughts]({% post_url 2024-12-10-publish %}) I had recently regard cover letters and rebuttals for journal submissions.
+* 2024/12: In keeping with my tradition of writing guides about some of the less-discussed-yet-important logistical stuff, [here are some thoughts]({% post_url 2024-12-10-publish %}) I had recently regarding cover letters and rebuttals for journal submissions.

 * 2024/12: Our collaboration (led by [Buyu](https://www.linkedin.com/in/buyuzhang/){:target="_blank"}) on "Oxygen grain-boundary segregation in HCP Ti" is published in [_Computational Materials Science_](https://www.sciencedirect.com/science/article/pii/S0927025624007985){:target="_blank"}!
 [[code](https://github.com/wei0py/ACEpotential_TiO){:target="_blank"}]